jiajunngjj/nodejs-express-helloworld/README.md

 # nodejs-express-helloworld

-A simple Hello World node.js application using Express framework with Dockerfile.
+A simple Hello World node.js application using Express framework:

-## Contains:

   * A simple Express `Hello World!` on port 8000
   * A Dockerfile to deploy with Docker